 The youngest victim of the riot was the three-week-old daughter of Mr. and Mrs. Lawrence Payne.

-The child – whose name was not reported in contemporary newspaper articles – died “as the result of the terrible heat of the flight” at Pittsfield, where her family had fled to escape the rioting.
+The child – whose name was not reported in contemporary newspaper articles – died “as the result of the terrible heat of the flight” at Pittsfield, where her family (who were African-American) had fled to escape the rioting.